de-bund-bsi-tr-esor/tr-esor-AIP-eIDAS-SigValidator/README.md

 ![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)

 # XAIPValidator
-The XAIPValidator is a tool designed for the validation of an XML formatted Archival Information Package (XAIP).
-Using a modular structure and plugin mechanism, the validator is validating the XAIP by using those modules which can vary by their implementation.
+The XAIPValidator is a tool designed for validation of an XML formatted Archival Information Package (XAIP).
+Using a modular structure and plugin mechanism, the validator is validating an XAIP by using those modules which can vary by their implementation.

 Validation will be done step by step in following order: